QuangBruder27/ML-CookingRecipe/README.md

 # ML-CookingRecipe

-Final project at the course Machine Learning at the HTW Berlin
+Final project of the course Machine Learning at the HTW Berlin

 Learning Goals: